danielwang/aemo-gel-site/docs/components/forms/file-upload.md

 * A single file upload component attaches one file at a time.
 Additional upload component can be used to add multiple files.
 * The attached file name will be displayed in File selection label area.
 If no files are selected, this area is displayed as “No file chosen”.
+* When the file has been attached, a toast message should be displayed to indicate that a file has been attached.
 * The upload is triggered when the user submits the form.